Planetary Desert around Compact Binaries: Dynamical Instability Triggered by Resonance-Induced Eccentricity Excitation: Introduction

 However, a striking discrepancy emerges for compact binaries.
 Although eclipsing binaries with periods shorter than a few days are abundant in the \textit{Kepler} target list, none have been found to host transiting planets\citep[e.g.,][]{Orosz2012a}.
 The absence of planets around compact binaries with $T_{\rm b} \lesssim 7$ days is statistically significant and cannot be attributed to observational biases, as geometric transit probability favors detection around tighter systems.
 This deficit therefore points to a physical mechanism that either suppresses planet formation or destabilizes planetary orbits around the most compact stellar binaries.

 Several mechanisms have been proposed.
-The tight binaries themselves may have formed through high-eccentricity migration driven by an inclined tertiary companion via the von Zeipel–Lidov–Kozai (ZLK) effect \citep[e.g.,][]{vonZeipel1910,Mazeh1979,Lidov1962,Kozai1962,Fabrycky2007,Naoz2014,Moe2018}, during which pre-existing CBPs are likely engulfed, ejected, or placed on distant, misaligned orbits \citep[e.g.,][]{Martin2015,Munoz2015,Hamers2016}.
+The tight binaries themselves may have formed through high-eccentricity migration driven by an inclined tertiary companion via the von Zeipel–Lidov–Kozai (ZLK) effect \citep[e.g.,][]{vonZeipel1910,Mazeh1979,Lidov1962,Kozai1962,Fabrycky2007,Naoz2014,Smadar Review,Moe2018}, during which pre-existing CBPs are likely engulfed, ejected, or placed on distant, misaligned orbits \citep[e.g.,][]{Martin2015a,Munoz2015,Hamers2016}.
 Other processes include evection resonances with external perturbers \citep[e.g.,][]{Touma1998,Xu2016}, or complex orbital evolution due to tidal synchronization and magnetic braking \citep[e.g.,][]{Verbunt1981,Ivanova2003,Fleming2018}.
-Alternatively, the observed ``planetary desert" could partially arise from observational concealment: surviving planets may become undetectable because of the reduced transit probability after the binary orbital shrinkage \citep[e.g.,][]{Mogan2025}.
+Alternatively, the observed ``planetary desert" could partly arise from observational concealment, such as a reduced transit probability after binary orbital shrinkage \citep[e.g.,][]{Mogan2025}, or from the intrinsic misalignment of circumbinary planets forming in tilted disks \citep[e.g.,][]{Doolin 2011,Martin 2017,Zanazzi 2018,Cuello 2019,Martin 2022,Martin 2025}.

 In this work, we propose a dynamical mechanism that operates during the tidal decay of a stellar binary.
 Recent studies of coplanar triple systems show that when the inner binary undergoes orbital decay, a tertiary body can be captured into a state of resonance advection, where its apsidal precession locks with that of the binary, driving extreme eccentricity growth \citep[e.g.,][]{Liu2015a,Liu2020,Liu2022,Liu2024,Farhat2025}.
 Based on this scenario, we study a system consisting of an eccentric stellar binary and multiple CBPs.
+For simplicity, we adopt coplanar configurations, as expected for circumbinary systems originating from aligned disks.
 As the binary experiences orbital shrinkage due to tidal dissipation, some of the planets are driven into apsidal precession resonances, exciting their eccentricities and triggering orbital crossings.
 The mutual gravitational interactions among the planets therefore become significant, driving widespread instabilities.
 We examine how this process reshapes the orbital architecture of the tidally evolved binary system.
+Note that for highly inclined CBP orbits, the inverse ZLK effect can induce long-term eccentricity and inclination oscillations \citep[e.g.,][]{Naoz 2017, Vinson 2018,de Elia 2019}.
+However, it does not apply to our coplanar configurations.

 This \textit{Letter} is organized as follows.
 Section \ref{sec 2} reviews the physics of apsidal precession resonance capture and advection, and demonstrates how extreme eccentricity excitation can occur during the orbital shrinkage of inner binary.
 In Section \ref{sec 3}, we show that the planet-planet scattering, triggered by the resonant eccentricity excitation, amplifies the ``local" instability of a single planet into global system clearing through collisions and ejections.
 We summarize our conclusions in Section \ref{sec 4}.